News Update : November 2009

 The Topi digester captures methane biogas to reduce

-gas emissions from waste water
+greenhouse gas emissions from waste water

 In October 2009, Univanich completed construction of the company’s third biogas project to be built under the United Nations Clean Development Mechanism (CDM).
 The huge anaerobic digester contains 60,000 cubic metres of waste water, also referred to palm oil mill effluent (POME).
 Bacteria within the digester break down the organic content of the POME, and emit methane biogas which is captured under the large balloon cover.
 By capturing and utilizing the methane the company is achieving a significant reduction in damaging greenhouse gas emissions while also creating a new source of renewable energy.